D4rktheJohtonian/Interests/README.md

 **Keep in mind** :

-*That my main fandom is Pokémon, TLoZ, GoW, SAW, and TMC.
+*That my main fandom is Pokémon, TMC, TLoZ, and GoW.
 I don't have the Ponytown skins for some interests.
 But you can talk about my interests if you also like the media! ^^*

 Also here's some of my favourite characters!